hexagontruth/hexular/README.md

 ### Filters

 Filters allow us to, e.g., perform a modulo operation on new cell states, to keep them confined to a certain range.
-This was historically the default behavior, but has now been spun out into a separate functionality that must be added explicitly to a new model via the [`model.addFilter(fn)`](Model.html#addFilter) method:
+This was historically the default behavior, but has now been spun out into a separate functionality that must be added explicitly to a new model via the [`model.filters.add(fn)`](HookList.html#add) method:

-        model.addFilter(Hexular.filters.modFilter)
+        model.filters.add(Hexular.filters.modFilter)

 Filters can be any function that takes a state value and an optional [`cell`](Cell.html) instance, and return a new state value:

-        model.addFilter((state) => state >> 1); // Divides all new states by 2
+        model.filters.add((state) => state >> 1); // Divides all new states by 2

+Filters can be removed with [`model.filters.delete(fn)`](HookList.html#delete).
+For more detail consult the [HookList](HookList.html) documentation.

 The following additional filters are currently available in the core library: